tiprankstipranks

 The markets in which we operate are rapidly evolving and we may not be able to maintain our profitability

 As a result of the emerging nature and related volatility of the markets and economies in the countries in which we operate, the increased variety of services and products that we offer and the rapidly evolving nature of our business, it is particularly difficult for us to forecast our revenues or earnings accurately.
 Our current and future expense levels are based largely on our investment plans and estimates of future revenues and are, to a large extent, fixed.
 We may not be able to adjust spending in a timely manner to compensate for any unexpected revenue shortfall.
-Accordingly, any significant shortfall in revenues relative to our planned expenditures would have an immediate adverse effect on our business, results of operations and financial condition.
+Accordingly, any significant shortfall in revenues relative to our planned expenditures may have an immediate adverse effect on our business, results of operations and financial condition.

 Debt & Financing8 | 19.0%